rranshous/showoff/docs/visual-copilot-extension-ipi.md

 ### Milestones
 1. basic extension which has an activity button which opens a panel
 2. Update the panel to show a web page
-3. update the webpage to have a canvas and some random shapes
+3. update the webpage to have a canvas with hello world text on it
 4. register a tool with copilot that takes a js function as arg and prints it to console
 5. have the tool run the js function in the side panel and draw on the canvas
 6. test and refine